 • Incisors are the teeth babies usually get first, and they include the top four and bottom four center teeth in your mouth.
 These teeth are flat and can be sharp, which is why we primarily use these eight teeth for biting into foods.

 • Canines are the more pointed teeth to the left and right of our incisors.
 These teeth are truly the sharpest and are best used for tearing food apart.
 Roots of these teeth are much deeper than our others given their length.

-• Premolars, also know as bicuspids, are the four teeth on the sides of our mouths - two on top and two on bottom.
+• Premolars, also known as bicuspids, are the four teeth on the sides of our mouths – two on top and two on the bottom.
 These teeth are larger than the others and are best used for crushing and chewing food.

 • Molars are the last teeth, furthest back in your mouth and are the largest.
-The flat surface and wide base allows for additional chewing and grinding of food.
+The flat surface and wide base allow for additional chewing and grinding of food.